-- Community pharmacy contractors, including Distance-Selling Pharmacies (DSPs): community contractors refer to a person providing local pharmaceutical services from registered pharmacy premises in Bedford Borough HWB, neighbouring areas and remote suppliers including DSPs who are required to offer services throughout England. - Dispensing Appliance Contractors (DACs): required to provide a range of 'Essential Services' including advice on and home delivery of appliances, but they are unable to supply medicines. - Local Pharmaceutical Service (LPS): refers to a pharmacy provider contracted by NHSE&I to perform specified services to their local population or a specific population which are outside the national framework. - Dispensing doctors: refers to GPs who are allowed to dispense the medicines they prescribe for their patients.
+- Community pharmacy contractors, including Distance-Selling Pharmacies (DSPs): Community contractors refer to a person providing local pharmaceutical services from registered pharmacy premises in Bedford Borough HWB, neighbouring areas and remote suppliers including DSPs, who are required to offer services throughout England. - Dispensing Appliance Contractors (DACs): DACs are required to provide a range of Essential Services including advice on and home delivery of appliances, but they are unable to supply medicines. - Local Pharmaceutical Service (LPS) providers: LPS providers are pharmacy providers contracted by NHSE&I to perform specified services to their local population or a specific population which are outside the national framework. - Dispensing doctors: This refers to GPs who are allowed to dispense the medicines they prescribe for their patients.

-NHS Pharmaceutical services refers to services commissioned through NHSE&I2.
-The three main categories, as identified in The Community Pharmacy Contractual Framework (CPCF)3 are as follows:
+NHS pharmaceutical services refers to services commissioned through NHSE&I. The three main categories, as identified in the Community Pharmacy Contractual Framework (CPCF),3 are as follows:

 - Essential Services: These are services that every community pharmacy providing NHS pharmaceutical services must provide and are set out in their terms of service.
-These include: the dispensing of medicines and appliances, disposal of unwanted medicines, clinical governance, and promotion of healthy lifestyles. - 2.
-Advanced Services: These are services community pharmacy contractors and dispensing appliance contractors can choose to provide subject to accreditation as set out in the Secretary of State Directions. - 3.
-Enhanced Services: These are services commissioned directly by NHS England, introduced to assist the NHS in improving and delivering a better level of care in the community.
+These include: the dispensing of medicines and appliances, disposal of unwanted medicines, clinical governance and promotion of healthy lifestyles. - 2.
+Advanced Services: These are services community pharmacy contractors and DACs can choose to provide subject to accreditation as set out in the Secretary of State Directions. - Enhanced Services: These are services commissioned directly by NHSE&I, introduced to assist the NHS in improving and delivering a better level of care in the community.
 Pharmacy contractors can choose to provide any of these services.

-However, in the absence of a particular service being commissioned by NHSE&I, it is in some cases addressed by Locally Commissioned Services, funded by the Local Authority or Clinical Commissioning Group (CCG).
-These are services community pharmacy contractors could choose to provide and are therefore included in the PNA.
+However, in the absence of a particular service being commissioned by NHSE&I, it is in some cases addressed by Locally Commissioned Services, funded by the local authority or CCG.
+These are services community pharmacy contractors can choose to provide and are therefore included in the PNA.

-1.3 Bedford Borough population
+2. Bedford Borough population

-The population of Bedford Borough was estimated to be 174,700 in 2020 with a projected population growth of around 10,500 (5.9%) and housing growth of around 6,000 new households between 2022 and 2032 compared to England (4% and 7% respectively).
+The population of Bedford Borough was estimated to be 174,700 in 2020, with a projected population growth of around 10,500 (5.9%) and housing growth of around 6,000 new households between 2022 and 2032 compared with England (4% and 7% respectively).